PabloSKlein/receitar-io/README.md

 # Receitar-io

-Receitar-io is a collaborative application for sharing and reviewing recipes within groups.
+Receitar-io is an application for sharing and reviewing recipes within groups.
 Users can manage recipes, organize favorites and add reviews.

 ## Features